TheExcitedTech/Retro-Backup-Script/README.md

 ## Bash script that will find save and state files and copy them up to a backups directory.

 Designed around the 353V Device with ArkOS.
-It uses OGA_Controls to allow it to be ran on a few devices.
-Might need to change the controls line if running on different hardware.
+It uses OGA_Controls to let you use the console controls.
+You'd probably need to change the controls line if running on different hardware.

 Reference https://github.com/christianhaitian/oga_controls